Welcome to Year 4!

-Welcome back to school after the Summer holidays.
+Welcome back to school after the Christmas holidays.
 I hope that you all had a lovely break!
 This term is going to be busy with lots of exciting learning opportunities and memorable experiences.
-I am looking forward to teaching the new Year 4 class and I hope that the children are looking forward to the year ahead.
+I know how much the children are looking forward to learning about the Vikings.

 Please read on to find further information about the fantastic work we will be doing on our latest topic as well as general routines in Year 4.
 If you require any further information then please feel free to pop in and see me or write a note in the message book.